ParkerLab/ataqv/README.rst

 easier to spot differences that might be caused by library prep or sequencing.

-The main program, ataqc, examines your aligned reads and reports some basic metrics, including:
+The main program, ataqv, examines your aligned reads and reports some basic metrics, including:

 * reads mapped in proper pairs